avidcyclist/auto_insurance_practice/README.md

 ## Files Description

-- **data/auto-insurance-data.xlsx**: Contains the auto insurance data downloaded from Kaggle in Excel format.
+- **Road Accident Data.xlsx**: Contains the auto insurance data downloaded from Kaggle in Excel format.

 - **notebooks/analysis.ipynb**: A Jupyter notebook for data analysis, including code for loading the data, performing exploratory data analysis, and visualizing results.